Category - Heat Pumps

 6. Hybrid heat pump systems:

-In some regions, dual fuel systems that combine a heat pump with a backup heating source are used to improve efficiency.
+In some regions, hybrid systems that combine a heat pump with a backup heating source are used to improve efficiency.
 The heat pump operates in milder conditions, and the backup heating source kicks in when it's cold to pick up any slack and make sure you never end up with a cold shower!

 It's essential to consider your specific heating/cooling needs and the climate of the area you live in when evaluating the efficiency of a heat pump for your home.
 Consulting with a professional HVAC installer can help you select the right system and ensure it is installed correctly for optimal efficiency.